Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

 ## Example Case and Results

-This is example case hon how to pull together all above codes, and see how the Q-learning agent learns the optimal policy for inventory management.Here, user_capicty (capacity of storage) is 10, which is the total number of items that inventory can hold (capacity).
-Then, this position_lambda is the lambda term in the demand distribution, which has a value of 4.
-Holding costs is 8, which is the cost of holding an item in inventory overnight, and stockout cost, which is the cost of missed demand (assume that the item had a customer that day and the price of the item was, but you did not have the item in your inventory) is 10. gamma value lower than one is needed in the equation to discount the future reward (0.9), where alpha (learning rate ) is 0.1.
-The epsilon term is the term control exploration-exploitation dilemma.
+This is example case is on how to pull together all above codes, and see how the Q-learning agent learns the optimal policy for inventory management.Here, *user_capicty* (capacity of storage) is 10, which is the total number of items that inventory can hold (capacity).
+Then,the *poisson_lambda* is the lambda term in the demand distribution, which has a value of 4.
+Holding costs is 8, which is the cost of holding an item in inventory overnight, and stockout cost, which is the cost of missed demand (assume that the item had a customer that day and the price of the item was, but you did not have the item in your inventory) is 10. *gamma* value lower than one is needed in the equation to discount the future reward (0.9), where *alpha* (learning rate ) is 0.1.
+The *epsilon* term is the term control exploration-exploitation dilemma.
 The episodes are 1000, and each batch consists of 1000 (max actions per episode).

 ```python
 # Example usage: